tago-SE/Funk/ObjectPainterApp/README.md

+### Requirements

+* Maven
+* JDK version >= 13.0

 ### Build and Run Through Maven

 This application was created with [Maven](https://maven.apache.org/) , which you can use to build and run the application.
 To do this you first need to go to the project root folder, where the pom.xml file is located and type in the following commands:

+1. `javac --version` - Verification that maven is installed.
-1. Verify that you have Maven installed: `mvn --version`
+1. `mvn --version` - Verification that maven is installed.
-2. Verify that you have JDK 13 or higher installed: `javac --version`
-3. Compile the application: `mvn compiler:compile -f pom.xml`
+1. `mvn compiler:compile -f pom.xml` - Compiles the application.
-4. Run the application: `mvn javafx:run -f pom.xml`
+4. `mvn javafx:run -f pom.xml` - Starts the application.